 “Development in Manhattan is very difficult,” he said.
 “There aren’t many companies that are set up for it.
 That diminishes competition, pushes prices lower and ultimately results in higher profits.”

-The company also is converting a former office building at 960 Sixth Ave. in Manhattan’s Fashion District into a Courtyard, a Marriott International Inc. (MAR) brand, for about $300,000 a room.
+The company also is converting a former office building at 960 Sixth Ave. in Manhattan’s Fashion District into a Courtyard, a Marriott International Inc. (MAR:US) brand, for about $300,000 a room.
 The total cost of $72 million includes a bank branch on the bottom floor, Hidary said in October.

 Hidrock is developing a SpringHill Suites, also a Marriott- owned name, at 25 West 37th St. in a partnership with Robert Finvarb Cos. at a cost of $53.1 million, or $320,000 a room.